y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Customized adapter (inline barcode)

-If you customized your adapter sequencing if you are not using the adpter provided in the protocol.
+You can customized the adapter sequencing if you are not using the adpter provided by the protocol.

 Coming soon
 {: .label .label-yellow }